jgmalcolm/jgmalcolm.github.io/_drafts/step2.md

 ---
 layout: post
-title: "Step 2"
+title: "USMLE Step 2"
 description: "What to study and how to study it."
-tags: [medicine, studying]
+tags: [medicine, studying, Step2]
 ---

+I've written elsewhere about [studying] and [Step 1] strategy.
+Here are some lessons I learned while preparing for Step 2.

+[studying]: /tags/q=studying
+[Step 1]: /tags/q=Step1

+## Questions

-Don't assume or read too much into questions.
-They will give you all the relevant positives and negatives.
+**Don't read too much into things.** They will give you all the relevant positives and negatives.
 If a finding is not present and you know it's critical, then that's probably a clue.
+Don't assume anything that's not written.
+There is no wasted sentence.

-Syndromes.
-Given all the positive symptoms, does it resemble a syndrome?
+**Syndromes.** Given all the positive symptoms, does it resemble a syndrome?
+When you feel overwhelmed because a question listed a bunch of findings, take a step back and just look at the dominant positive symptoms.
+Do those add up to anything found among the answer choices?

-Look for excesses.
-If the person is a 2 pack per day smoker for 40 years, then you better be thinking lung cancer.
+**Look for excesses.** If the person is a 2 pack per day smoker for 40 years, then you better be thinking lung cancer.
 If the person is just a half pack for the last ten years, then while still a possibility, it's less dramatic.

-Question stems.
-- "Most common cause..." - there may be multiple possible but less likely distractors.
-- "Next step..." or "Initial management" -- Patient has a lump in their thyroid.
+**Question stems.** These are important clues that frame how you should triage the answers.  *"Most common cause..."* there may be multiple possible but less likely distractors.  *"Next step..."* or *"Initial management"* Patient has a lump in their thyroid.
 Yes it might be cancer and might have metastasized, but before you order that full body PET scan, do a needle aspiration to first diagnose it.

 **Dominant symptoms.** What's the chief complaint?
 Never forget that and don't get distracted by minor symptoms four sentences in.

 ## Test Bank Strategy